Block/API Reference

 collection

-Use type: "collection" to manage a list of items from another exposed block.
+Use type: "collection" to manage a list of items from another block.

 flights: {